Biotechnia Ellinikon Trikyklon

 Biotechnia Ellinikon Trikyklon (Βιοτεχνία Ελληνικών Τρίκυκλων, "Greek Three-Wheeler Manufacturer"), or BET, was a small vehicle manufacturer founded in Athens by Petros Konstantinou.
 It was one of several manufacturers - the first appearing in the early 1940s - that converted BMW or other motorcycles into light utility three-wheelers.
 In 1965 it entirely designed and built a small five-seat passenger car with a BMW 125cc motorcycle engine.
 Although the type was certified, only one was built due to problems in availability of parts for further production.
 Following this design, three-wheeled truck models were developed and produced.
 A second passenger car model was designed and introduced in 1973, known as model 500, with a Fiat 500cc engine.
 With metal body, seating up to five passengers and featuring very good road handling, it was a rather advanced three-wheeler for its time.
-It was certified for production and 15 were built, of which one survives to this date in excellent condition.
+It was certified for production and 15 were built, some surviving after at least four decades.
 There were even talks with a South African company involving plans for exports or even transfer of production to that country, but they were never realized.
 The company ceased production in 1975.